mb0/xelf-old/DESIGN.md

 required and then directly write into a provided proxy literal.
 This would would reduce allocations especially for large container literals.

-We need an optional interface for container proxies to return new element proxies.
-Either we use a `NewElem() Proxy` method, that just returns a new element proxy, exclusively for list and dicts.
-Or we use `KeyProxy(string) Proxy` and `IdxProxy(int) Proxy` for indexer and keyer respectivly, that return an existing element proxy or create and add a new one.

 We should add more test and clear some Todo items.
 Especially record, function and form conversion is not implemented, as are many edge-cases that generally need investigations.